u11d-com/medusa-avalara/README.md

 > - The `withAvalaraPlugin` wrapper handles plugin modules registration and dependency injection automatically.
 See [Manual Module Registration](#manual-module-registration) section if you need to understand what the helper does or configure modules manually
 > - You can use environment variables instead of hardcoding options, especially important for credentials like `accountId` and `licenseKey`
 > - The example above will use `PC040100` for each product.
 See [Advanced Usage](#advanced-usage) for assigning specific tax codes to individual products
-> - The `shipFromAddress` should reflect your Avalara configuration - ensure it matches the address configured in your Avalara account for accurate tax calculations
+> - The plugin automatically syncs your Medusa stock locations with Avalara locations on startup for accurate tax calculations.
+However, since Medusa doesn't emit events for stock location changes, if you create or update a location after startup, you'll need to either restart the app or manually call `POST /admin/avalara-cache/feed` to refresh the cache
 > - The plugin fully supports tax-inclusive pricing and automatically respects the region's tax-inclusive preferences

 ### 3. Run Database Migration